Dubby20/CodeCampLog/index.md

 * Used html to create form using javascript to get the values of the form with input type :name and birthday
 * How to use `e.preventDefault` method to stop the default form action
 * How to attach `.addEventlistener` to a specific function
-* learnt how to link jquery google cdn.
+* Learnt how to link jquery google cdn.

 ## Tuesday July 4th, 2017
 * Completed some of the Basic Javascript Challenges on FreeCodeCamp